-Undoubtedly, your to-do list has been a useful tool for your productivity.
+Undoubtedly, your to-do list has been a valuable tool for your productivity.

-But it won’t attain its prime without complementing it with a not-do list.
+But it won’t attain its prime without complementing it with a “not-to-do” list.

-Yes, you will only have the best to-do list when you know things you shouldn’t do.
+Yes, you will only have the best to-do list when you know things or tasks you shouldn’t do.

-To help jumpstart your productivity, execute tasks that are of the most outstanding value all the time, below are what to put on a not-to-do list:
+To enhance your productivity and execute tasks with the most outstanding value all the time, below are what to put on a not-to-do list:

-- 1. Answering all Emails, Calls, or Messages when Working
+- 1. Not Answering all Emails, Calls, or Messages when Working

-- 3. Ignoring or Putting off Vital Tasks
+- 3. Not Ignoring or Putting Off Vital Tasks

 - 4. Not Taking Breaks